 If sleep comes quite easily to a practitioner, a less natural position should be taken.
 If a practitioner experiences fewer gaps in consciousness when the techniques are performed and has a harder time falling asleep, a more comfortable a position should be used.
 Depending on the situation, there are many possible positions: lying down on the back, on the stomach, on the side, or even in a half-reclined position.
 It is possible that a practitioner will have to change positions from one attempt to another, introducing adjustments related to a free-floating state of mind.

-By nature, one should clearly understand that direct techniques are in and of themselves relaxation methods, inasmuch as no phase can occur without one being relaxed.
-Accordingly, one can go immediately into the phase without any prior relaxation.
+By nature, one should clearly understand that direct techniques are in and of themselves relaxation methods, inasmuch as no out-of-body experience can occur without one being relaxed.
+Accordingly, one can go immediately into out-of-body experience without any prior relaxation.

 Since the most effective window of time for using direct techniques occurs before sleep and at night, and lasts only 10 to 20 minutes in any case, additional time should not be wasted on trying to relax, nor should time for relaxation be subtracted from the requisite 10 to 20 minutes.

 Correct and quality relaxation is a difficult pursuit and many go about it individually, producing an opposition to natural relaxation.
 For example, many endeavor to relax their bodies to such a degree that in the end the mind is as active as it would be while trying to solve a difficult mathematical equation.
-In this type of situation, entering the phase is impossible.
+In this type of situation, entering out-of-body experience is impossible.

 The body automatically relaxes when the mind is relaxed.
 The body, in turn, will never relax if the mind is active.
 Therefore, it is better for beginners refrain from the trouble of the nuances of relaxation and save their energies for more elementary matters.